Matthew Sauvé: Early life

 Matthew Sauvé was born on September 21, 1978, in Toronto, Ontario, Canada.
 Sauvé graduated from the Marketing and Business program at Durham College in 2002.
 Before pursuing acting, he worked in law enforcement for 12 years.
 He transitioned into acting in 2012, initially taking roles in commercials and minor television productions.

 Career

 Sauvé gained international recognition for his lead role in the short film One Night Stand (2019), which won over 60 Best Actor awards.
 In 2021, he won Best Supporting Actor at the Europe International Film Festival for A Stand for Damaged Fame.

 He has appeared in various television productions, including Carter, Fear Thy Neighbor, and Web of Lies.
 He also starred in the music video for Simple Plan's Singing in the Rain, which received significant airplay in the United States.

-He also co-created and stars in the television series Disrepair, which premiered on Bell Media’s TV1 on January 29, 2025.
+He also co-created and stars in the television series Disrepair with Tommy James Murphy, which premiered on Bell Media’s TV1 on January 29, 2025.
 The series draws inspiration from his personal experiences with addiction and recovery.

 Sauvé is set to star alongside Ne-Yo and CeCe Peniston in the romantic comedy The Pact.